Bombay or Mumbai?

-In Bombay I had a bit of a meltdown – came down with a cold (again).
-So I missed a few planed adventures, but got some much-needed sleep, good meds, and the caring attention of the butler staff at the Taj Mahal Palace Hotel and am back in action.
+In Bombay, I had a bit of a meltdown – came down with a cold (again).
+So I missed a few planned adventures, but got some much-needed sleep, good meds, and the caring attention of the butler staff at the Taj Mahal Palace Hotel and am back in action.

 Bombay is the financial capital of India and downtown (Colaba) the city felt and looked much like New York.
 Imposing British Colonial architecture is prominent and I was surprised to learn they have one of the largest collections of Art Deco buildings outside of Miami.